bryanibit/AVT-GT2000-Driver/README.md

 ## This is the easiest driver and welcome you to add other function.

 TODO: add function about setting parameters for camera.

+*If you have any problems, just issue them.
+I would reply you as soon as possible.*